adarshraj99/ML-DL.md/ML testing.md

 ### Calinski-Harabasz score:
 The Calinski-Harabasz score measures the ratio between the variance between clusters and the variance within clusters.
 Ranges from 0 to infinity.
 Higher score is better clustering.

+##### Variance:
+It is a measure of inconsistancy in the model's prediction when the models is trained on different subset of the same data.
+If variance is high it often leads to overfitting.

 ### Adjusted Rand index:
 measures the similarity between two clusterings.
 It ranges from -1 to 1. higher scores indicating more similar clusterings.